jordankupersmith/w251_final_project/cluster_setup_and_node_information.md

 Files will be transfered periodically via scp.
 After the initial bulk load, this script can be scheduled in a processing chain after download and before ingestion.

+It seems that a bigger server can do all of this in RAM in a fraction of the time.
+Tested on wiki1 and confirmed.
+There is no reason not to provision a few large servers and do all the preprocessing quickly in RAM and have it ready to transfer when needed.

+The in memory preprocessor script is called as follows:

+USAGE: sudo python preprocessDict.py <dir name>